 1. Test Potential Keywords For SEO

 Are you looking to invest heavily in search engine optimization but want to make sure the keywords you choose will generate additional phone calls and leads?
 PPC is a great way to test keyword volume and see how that traffic will convert on your website.

 You can use this data to improve your website to increase conversions and make the final decision of whether or not to pursue this keyword.

 2. Retarget Previous Website Visitors

 Search retargeting is one of the most powerful marketing tools available on the web right now.
 When a visitor lands on your website from a search engine, a piece of software (called a cookie) is installed in their browser.
 You can then use this cookie to identify them as a previous visitor and have your ads displayed strategically to these people as they browse the web.
 This additional exposure and brand familiarity will lead in higher click-throughs and conversions rates.

 3. Reliable Source Of Ongoing Traffic

 Advertising campaigns can be an excellent way to drive traffic consistently to your website while knowing what every visit or click will cost.
 You will appear in the search engines consistently while your potential customers look for your products and services online.
 With a little tweaking and optimization this can be a very good source of low-cost traffic.

-Should I invest in advertising or SEO?
+Should I invest in PPC marketing or SEO?